salhernandez/possibleSetlist/README.md

 Sample Use
 ```
-λ possibleSetlist -a mumford and sons
+λ possiblesetlist -a mumford and sons
 ========================================
 Results for: mumford and sons
 Total Venues: 10